 Frequently Asked Questions

-For term life, usually no. For permanent policies, you might get the cash value minus fees.
+For term life, usually no. For permanent policies, you might get the cash value minus fees. - What happens if I stop paying without canceling my subscription?

-Your policy will lapse after a grace period, ending coverage.
-You won’t get cash value unless you surrender a permanent policy.
+Your policy will lapse after a grace period, resulting in the termination of coverage.
+You won’t get cash value unless you surrender a permanent policy. - Are there penalties for canceling early?

 Permanent policies often have surrender fees, especially in the first few years.
-Term policies don’t usually have penalties but offer no refunds.
+Term policies don’t usually have penalties but offer no refunds. - Can I reinstate a canceled policy?

 Conclusion